Certificate in Sports Nutrition

 The student must hold an undergraduate degree from a regionally accredited U.S. college or university or an institution of higher education abroad which is recognized by the Ministry of Education in the home country.
 Undergraduate majors in the following areas are appropriate for this certificate: nutrition, exercise physiology, kinesiology, sports medicine, or related fields.

-Required courses which must be completed before or in progress at the time of application but within 10 years prior to the application deadline,include: introductory nutrition and human anatomy and physiology I and II (with labs) from a regionally accredited U.S. college or university.
+Required courses which must be completed before or be in progress at the time of application but within 10 years prior to the application deadline,include: introductory nutrition and human anatomy and physiology I and II (with labs) from a regionally accredited U.S. college or university.

 Please note that graduate credits from another institution cannot be transferred to the Certificate in Sports Nutrition program, nor can courses be completed on a non-degree basis.
 All courses must be completed at Simmons College.
 All courses are offered online.

 Applicants are responsible for submitting the electronic application and required paper materials (except TOEFL scores, where required) to the School of Nursing and Health Sciences.
 All documents submitted become the property of Simmons College and cannot be returned to the applicant.
-The following must be submitted:

 School of Nursing and Health Sciences